Lennart1978/sysinfo/README.md

 # sysinfo
-My personal small system info CLI app written in C
+My personal small system info CLI app written in C.

+Included tools / gimmicks in this build: 'picinfo' and 'shuffle-ascii'.

+See the videos below.

 Build with meson: